top of page

 Internal Family Systems (IFS)

-I came across IFS in 2019 after a long standing battle with binge eating.
-Having tried many different types of therapy and not seen any changes, I was doubtful whether any modality could help me cultivate a better relationship with food and my self.
-One night I posted in a Facebook group that I needed help.
-I am beyond grateful to IFS therapist Ruth Culver for answering my call and exposing me to what would become the modality that healed my food addiction and helped me also learn how support others on their healing journey.
+I came across IFS after a long standing battle with binge eating and body dysmorphia.
+Having tried many types of therapy and not seen any lasting changes, I was doubtful whether anything could help.
+I am beyond grateful to IFS for answering my call and becoming the modality that finally healed my relationship with my self and now helps me to support others...

 The basis of the IFS is that human beings are naturally made up of ‘parts’ or 'sub-personalities' and this is something we all share.

-For instance, if you were deciding whether to go out to a party, you might have a part that says 'yes, let's go and have fun' and another that says 'no, stay inside and rest.'
-This phenomenon of multiplicity of the mind is normal and can be embraced as something that makes us remarkable human beings.
+For instance, if you were deciding whether to go to a party, you might have a part that says 'yes, let's go out and have some fun' and another that says 'no, let's stay inside and rest up.'
+This multiplicity of the mind is inherent in all of us and is something that makes us dynamic human beings.

-In IFS, we recognise that all parts have good intentions, even if their external behaviours seem less than favourable such as addictive patterns or self criticism to name but a few parts that can be painful to exist alongside.
-By learning how these parts have acquired their various roles and allowing them to trust your 'Self' through connection, curiosity and releasing of burdens from the past, parts can begin to work together as a harmonious orchestra instead of in opposition to each other.
+In IFS, we recognise that all parts have good intentions even if their external behaviours seem less than favourable such as addictive patterns or self criticism.
+By learning how our parts acquired their various roles and introducing them to your 'Self', parts begin to transform and work together as a harmonious orchestra.

-In IFS we work under the premise that everyone also has a ‘Self’ that is akin to an inner healer that can support parts to return to their natural states of being before life events and traumas shaped them into their extreme roles.
+In IFS we work under the premise that everyone also has a ‘Self’ or undamaged essence that is akin to an inner healer that can support parts to return to their natural states of being before life events shaped them into their extreme roles.

 Calm